Skip to Content

 uncooked pupusa with beans and cheese

-Now fold it as if you were making an empanada.
+Fold the dough over the filling like you would fold an empanada.
 Use the bag to help you do this.

 folded black bean and cheese pupusa